AMXX1679/ESP32-AirSense-Monitor/README.md

 # Simple Weather Station Readme

 ## Introduction

 This Arduino code serves as the firmware for a simple weather station built on an ESP32 microcontroller.
 The weather station integrates sensors to measure temperature, humidity, and air quality (PPM).
-The collected data is displayed on an OLED screen and transmitted to the Blynk cloud platform for remote monitoring.
+The collected data and transmitted to the Blynk cloud platform for remote monitoring.

 ## Getting Started